 All valve actuation forces are generated magnetically through an E-core solenoid device.
 Magnetic flux generated in the E-core solenoid assembly attracts a low carbon steel plate (the armature) that is attached to the valve mechanism.
 The E-core produces very high forces over short travels.
-The valve mechanism travels approximately 0.40 mm from full closed to full open.
-The short travel along with the high solenoid force results in fast and consistent opening and closing response.
+The valve mechanism travels 0.40 mm from full closed to full open.
+The short travel along with the high forces result in fast and consistent opening and closing response.